discordx-ts/discordx/packages/utilities/README.md

    */
   @Slash("permission_ban_members")
   @Guard(
-    PermissionGuard(
-      PermissionGuards.resolvePermission,
+    PermissionGuard(PermissionGuards.resolvePermission, {
-      "You do not have the role `BAN_MEMBERS`"
+      content: "You do not have the role `BAN_MEMBERS`", })
   )
-  )
   banMembers3(interaction: CommandInteraction): void {
     interaction.reply("It worked!");
   }

   private static resolvePermission(
-    interaction: PermissionHandlerInteraction
+    interaction: PermissionHandler
   ): Promise<PermissionString[]> {
     if (interaction instanceof CommandInteraction) {
       // if guild id is 123